The State Accident Fund offers the following safety related training sessions to

 our policyholders free-of-charge.
 This

-training can be done at the State Accident Fund or on the policyholder's
+at the State Accident Fund or on the policyholder's premises.

-competent safety professionals and meet most OSHA requirements.
+competent safety professionals and meet most OSHA requirements, but they are not

 If you are interested in SAF's safety training please contact Barney Derrick, Safety and Loss Control Specialist, at 803-896-5935, Or, you may complete the

 SAF Safety training request form.

 Safety Training Courses Include: